AndreasTraut/Machine-Learning-with-Python/README.md

 After having learnt visualization techniques in Python (which I showed in my repository "Visualization-of-Data-with-Python", see https://github.com/AndreasTraut/Visualization-of-Data-with-Python) I started working on different datasets with the aim to apply machine learning algorithms (e.g. [Decision Tree](https://de.wikipedia.org/wiki/Entscheidungsbaum) to name only one).

-In my examples in this repository here I will use [Jupyter-Notebooks](https://jupyter.org/), which is a widespread standard today.
+In my *first example* in this repository here I will use [Jupyter-Notebooks](https://jupyter.org/), which is a widespread standard today.
 The first Jupyter-Notebooks have been developed 5 years ago (in 2015).
 Since my first programming experience was more than 25 years ago (I started with [GW-Basic](https://de.wikipedia.org/wiki/GW-BASIC) then [Turbo-Pascal](https://de.wikipedia.org/wiki/Turbo_Pascal) and so on...)
 I quickly learnt the advantages of using Jupyter-Notebooks.

 **But** I missed the comfort of an [IDE](https://de.wikipedia.org/wiki/Integrierte_Entwicklungsumgebung) from the very first days!